o-devices/bldc-ffb-wheel/README.md

 ![effect](screen/guieffects.jpg)

+* Dropdown with saved profiles.
+To add new profile just type name of profile and clic save.

 * Enable constant via sine - Enables support for effects similar to Raceroom (it sends effects in different form from other games).
 So far I've only met in one game.
 For everything except the Raceroom keep it unchecked.
 * Steering range - I think without question.
 * Everything with the addition of word 'gain' is the adjustment of the strength of individual effects.
 Everything that is plus turns in one direction, everything that is minus turns in the other.
 Damper is not implemented at the moment, Total is the total effort scale that is applied to everything at once.
 If you need to invert all effects, just invert Total.